On different Versions of the Exact Subgraph Hierarchy for the Stable Set Problem: The Compressed Exact Subgraph Hierarchy

-To summarize $\XOptC$ is a feasible solution of~\eqref{SDPRelaxationWithCESCHierarchyJ} with objective function value $\gamma = \zESCJ$.
-Therefore the optimal objective function value of the maximization problem~\eqref{SDPRelaxationWithCESCHierarchyJ} is at least $\zESCJ$, so $\zESCJ \leqslant \zCESCJ$. \end{proof}
+To summarize, $\XOptC$ is a feasible solution of~\eqref{SDPRelaxationWithCESCHierarchyJ} with objective function value $\gamma = \zESCJ$.
+Therefore, the optimal objective function value of the maximization problem~\eqref{SDPRelaxationWithCESCHierarchyJ} is at least $\zESCJ$, so $\zESCJ \leqslant \zCESCJ$. \end{proof}

-\autoref{lem:CompareBoundsJ} states that the bounds obtained by starting from~\eqref{lovaszTheta_nPlus1} and including some ESCs is always at least as good as the bound obtained by starting from~\eqref{lovaszTheta_n} and including the same ESCs.
-In particular this implies that the relaxation on the $k$-th level of the ESH is at least as good as the relaxation on the $k$-th level of the CESH. \begin{corollary} Let $G = (V,E)$ be a graph with $|V| = n$ and let $k \in \Nzero$, $k \leqslant n$.
+Theorem~\ref{lem:CompareBoundsJ} states that the bounds obtained by starting from~\eqref{lovaszTheta_nPlus1} and including some ESCs is always at least as good as the bound obtained by starting from~\eqref{lovaszTheta_n} and including the same ESCs.
+In particular, this implies that the relaxation on the $k$-th level of the ESH is at least as good as the relaxation on the $k$-th level of the CESH, which is formalized in the following corollary. \begin{corollary} Let $G = (V,E)$ be a graph with $|V| = n$ and let $k \in \Nzero$, $k \leqslant n$.
 Then $\zESCHG{k} \leqslant \zCESCHG{k}$. \end{corollary}

 We now further investigate the theoretical difference between the ESH and the CESH, especially in the light of the results of Galli and Letchford~\cite{GalliLetchford}.
 They proved that whenever a collection of homogeneous inequalities is added to~\eqref{lovaszTheta_nPlus1}, the resulting optimal solution yields a feasible solution for~\eqref{lovaszTheta_n} with the same collection of inequalities, which has at least the same objective function value.
 This implies that adding homogeneous inequalities to~\eqref{lovaszTheta_nPlus1} gives stronger bounds on $\alpha(G)$ than adding the same inequalities to~\eqref{lovaszTheta_n}.